PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-06-20 06:37:25
+Last updated: 2024-06-20 06:38:33
-Random Quote: My skin has gone from porcelain, to ivory, to steel.  -  Sansa Stark
+Random Quote: You see, ladies?
+When you're out with a Blinder, you don't have to queue. - Arthur Shelby